SensorAnalyticsAus/OCD---OpenCv-motion-Detector/README.md

 ### Prerequisites
 * raspberry pi 4b or a debian linux/mac PC (windows with cygwin may work - not tested)
 * python 3.6 or higher
-* Work-around for accessing a rtsp stream with udp transport only remotely, <a href="https://github.com/SensorAnalyticsAus/remote_rtsp">SensorAnalyticsAu/remote_rtsp</a>
+* work-around for accessing a rtsp stream with udp transport only remotely, <a href="https://github.com/SensorAnalyticsAus/remote_rtsp">SensorAnalyticsAu/remote_rtsp</a>

 Remember to pip install numpy before installing opencv.